These recipes for skin soothing calendula bath melts and rich calendula body butter are perfect for dry skin in need of

 If you’re allergic to mango butter, you can use shea butter instead.

 Tip: Basically, these bath melts are fancied up melted mango butter.
 So, if you don’t own a scale, you can kind of eyeball things and still create a nice product.

-Using a coffee grinder, grind the petals to a fine powder.
+Using a coffee grinder, grind the calendula flowers to a fine powder.
 If needed, sift the powder so it’s very fine; you don’t want pieces of calendula floating in your tub.

 You should end up with about 1 tablespoon of calendula powder, but around 2 teaspoons is fine too.

 Weigh the mango (or shea) butter into a heatproof glass jar or upcycled tin can.
 Add the calendula powder.